IHaskell/IHaskell/README.md

 # IHaskell

 IHaskell is a kernel for the [Jupyter project](https://jupyter.org), which allows you to use Haskell inside Jupyter frontends (including the console and notebook).
-It currently supports GHC 8.4 through 9.10.
+It currently supports GHC 8.4 through 9.14 (inclusive).

 ## Try it out